‘We believe that every child should have the opportunity to experience Adventure Learning as part of their education and development’

 It is incredible to think that;

-- over 35% of the child population of the UK has never been to the countryside;
+- over 35% of the of the child population in London, may never have been to the countryside;

 - and with 4 in 10 children living in poverty in London there is a real need for a low cost, safe, outdoor space for children to go.